firesmasher-c6/Coder/README.md

 *   **Active User Execution Control (UEC):** A robust security layer that intercepts unauthorized scripts and blocks malicious system terminal access.
 *   **VersionManager:** Keep your system up to date effortlessly with one-tap auto-updates.
 *   **Graphical Web Interface (GWI):** Edit, create, and manage your scripts securely in real-time with a VS Code-like web editor.
+*   **Virtual Console Interface (VCI):** Lets you securely run commands via `https://coder-gwieditor.firesmasher.workers.dev/mc-console?=YOUR_TOKEN_HERE`.

+### 🛡 GWI Editor Security
+The remote GWI Editor is highly secure.
+Session connections leverage **SHA-256 tokens** which are mathematically impossible to brute-force or guess.
+Additionally, every session token automatically expires after 30 minutes of inactivity.

+### 🛡 Virtual Console Interface Security
+The custom minecraft console panel blocks /op commands and is secured by `SHA-256` Server Password tokens, to disable this feature, you can go to `/plugins/Coder/.gwi/secure/serverPassword.env` and remove the value of `serverPassword=`.

 ---